decentralized-identity/bbs-signature/draft-irtf-cfrg-bbs-signatures.md

 - expand\_len: Must be defined to be at least `ceil((ceil(log2(r))+k)/8)`, where `log2(r)` and `k` are defined by each ciphersuite (see Section 5 in [@!I-D.irtf-cfrg-hash-to-curve] for a more detailed explanation of this definition).

-- P1: A fixed point in the G1 subgroup, different from the point BP (i.e., the base point of G1, see (#terminology)).
+- P1: A fixed point in the G1 subgroup, different from the point BP1 (i.e., the base point of G1, see (#terminology)).
 This leaves the base point "free", to be used with other protocols, like key commitment and proof of possession schemes (for example, like the one described in Section 3.3 of [@I-D.irtf-cfrg-bls-signature]).

 **Serialization functions**: